-RXCJ2248-ID3 also shows strong evidence for nebular density stratification, with systematically higher densities in the highest-ionization gas and UV emission tracing gas at higher densities than those traced by optical diagnostics.
-This structure implies a highly clumpy, multi-phase ISM.
-We note that such high-density, multi-phase gas leads to densities from optical diagnostics that are biased to the low end of the density range due to their low critical densities.
-Therefore, we recommend using UV density diagnostics as they are more robust in high-density environments: $n_{e}$(Si$^{+2}$), $n_{e}$(C$^{+2}$), and $n_{e}$(N$^{+3}$) trace the densities in the low-, intermediate-, and high-ionization gas, respectively.
+We performed a detailed nebular analysis, self-consistently measuring the reddening, high-ionization temperature ($T_e({\rm O}^{+2})$), and densities from five different diagnostics across a wide ionization range.
+We measure a low reddening value of $E(B-V)=\ebv^{+\ebveu}_{-\ebved}$ from the H$\gamma$/H$\beta$ ratio, but find an excess in the H$\alpha$/H$\beta$ ratio of \HAexc\ due to collisional excitation of H$\alpha$.
+The measured densities span the range of $\nSII\times10^3\ {\rm cm}^{-3}\leq n_e \leq \nNIV\times10^5\ {\rm cm}^{-3}$ and show strong evidence for nebular density stratification, with systematically higher densities in the highest-ionization gas and UV emission tracing gas at higher densities than those traced by optical diagnostics.
+This structure implies a highly clumpy, multiphase ISM.
+We note that such high-density, multiphase gas leads to densities from optical diagnostics that are biased to the low end of the density range due to their low critical densities.
+Therefore, we recommend using UV density diagnostics because they are more robust in high-density environments: $n_{e}$(Si$^{+2}$), $n_{e}$(C$^{+2}$), and $n_{e}$(N$^{+3}$) trace the densities in the low-, intermediate-, and high-ionization gas, respectively.
 As a result, we measure a direct-method metallicity of $12+\log(\rm O/H)=\loh\pm\lohe$.

-Using the full rest-UV+optical spectra, we present the first robust, consistent measurements of N/O abundance in any galaxy using all three ionization stages of nitrogen (N$^+$/O$^+$, N$^{+2}$/O$^{+2}$, N$^{+3}$/O$^{+2}$).
-The uniformity of our N/O measurements suggests that the N/O enrichment is spatially extended and well-mixed throughout the ionized ISM.
+Using the full rest-UV+optical spectra, we present the first robust, consistent measurements of N/O abundance in any galaxy using three ionization stages of nitrogen (N$^+$/O$^+$, N$^{+2}$/O$^{+2}$, N$^{+3}$/O$^{+2}$).
+The uniformity of our N/O measurements suggests that the N/O enrichment is spatially extended and well mixed throughout the ionized ISM.
 Empirical trends suggest C/O should follow a similar trend as N/O and, thus, also be enhanced.
-In contrast, we find C/O to be significantly depleted relative to N/O, suggesting non-uniform elemental enrichment likely driven by WN stars with little to no contribution from WC stars.
+In contrast, we find C/O to be significantly depleted relative to N/O, suggesting nonuniform elemental enrichment likely driven by WN stars with little to no contribution from WC stars.